vschwaberow/adflib/README.md

 `info` Display information about an ADF file
 `list` List contents of an ADF file
 `extract` Extract files from an ADF image
+`create` Create a new ADF image
+`bitmap` Show the bitmap of an ADF image

 Example: